t-aus-m/MPQUIC-deadline-aware-streams/draft-tjohn-quic-mpquic-deadline-aware-streams.md

 Additionally, the ability to have multiple paths using the same 4-tuple opens up the possibility of leveraging paths from path-aware networks like SCION, source routing, and others.
 This expands the pool of available paths beyond traditional IPv4 and IPv6 routes, potentially increasing the effectiveness of deadline-aware mechanisms like those proposed in the Deadline-aware Multipath Transport Protocol {{DMTP}}.

+While the implementation of deadline-aware streams with implementation-specific APIs is of course possible, that approach would likely lack endpoint coordination, because deadlines would not be communicated between different through the protocol.
+By introducing a transport parameter (see {{transport-parameter}}) and a custom frame (see {{deadline-control frame}}), endpoints can negotiate support and exchange deadline information directly within the protocol, enabling coordinated scheduling decisions at the transport layer.
+Standardizing this mechanism avoids the limitations of implementation-specific solutions, promoting wider adoption and interoperability of deadline-aware streams across different implementations of {{MP-QUIC}}.

 # Signaling Deadlines

 To signal deadlines, endpoints use the DEADLINE_CONTROL frame (see {{deadline-control-frame}}).
 This frame associates a specific deadline with a stream, indicating the relative time by which the data should be delivered.